Understanding balance transfers

 Example of a balance transfer*

-Most credit card issuers charge a handling fee to do a Balance Transfer.
-However, if there is promotional interest rate of, say, 0%, it may still save you money even with the fee.
+Most credit card issuers charge a handling fee to do a balance transfer.
+However, if there is a promotional interest rate of, say, 0%, it may still save you money even with the fee.

 Your repayments may not go towards paying off the balances transferred if you have made other types of transactions on the account.